-From 1 January 2018, the Bank is required to disclose its Total Capital Requirement, which consists of the Pillar 1 requirement of 8%, and the Pillar 2A requirement, which has been set for the Bank by the PRA under its Individual capital Guidance, of 5.71%.
-This gives the Bank a Total Capital Requirement of 13.71%.
+From 1 January 2018, the Bank was required to disclose its Total Capital Requirement, which consists of the Pillar 1 requirement of 8%, and the Pillar 2A requirement, which for 2019 was set for the Bank by the PRA under its Individual capital Guidance, of 5.71%.
+This gave the Bank a Total Capital Requirement of 13.71%.
+Following the receipt of the revised ICG, the Bank's Total Capital Requirement was amended to 14.11%